Following a series of mass shootings in Dayton and El Paso, WOSU asked our audience for their questions about guns in Ohio.

 No. "Constitutional carry" means that you don't need a license or training in order to carry an open or concealed weapon.
 In Ohio, you still need to submit an application, undergo training and be approved for a CCW, or "carrying a concealed weapon," license.

 In 2019, lawmakers in the Ohio House introduced a measure that would eliminate those training and permit requirements, as well as cut a requirement that people inform law enforcement when they're carrying a weapon.
-The bill passed the Ohio House Federalism Committee but is still being considered in another committee.
+The bill passed the Ohio House Federalism Committee in June of 2019 but is still being considered in another committee.